rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 ![](/images/labelAP.jpeg)

-For this LAB, (we are not allowed to bring equipment to the room) the following are the SN, use the SN assigned to your POD
+For the LAB, (we are not allowed to bring equipment to the room :() so following are the SN.

 ```
 | **Pod**       | **PID**       | **SN**|